josedv82/matuR/README.md

 It is beyond the scope of this package to discuss the different methods available for the assessment of maturation in young athletes.
 The goal of this repository is to present **matuR**, a package that provide a simple framework for professionals working with young athletes to calculate common maturation metrics and quick visual reports to help facilitate interpretation of the results.

-The main functions implemented in this package rely heavility on the *Khamis-Roche* method for prediction of adult height, as well as the work from *Mirwald et al,* and *Cumming et al*, to extrapolate maturity offset and maturation stages from raw data.
+The functions implemented in this package rely on the *Khamis-Roche* method for prediction of adult height, as well as the work from *Mirwald et al,* and *Cumming et al*, to extrapolate maturity offset and maturation stages from raw data.
 For further details about this methodology, please see the reference section at the bottom of this page.

 # Installation